skg-if/ext-ra-skg/extended-interoperability-framework/ra-skg-if.md

 ---
-title: Interoperability framework
+title: RA-SKG interoperability framework
 parent: RA-SKG
 layout: default
 nav_order: 1
 # nav_exclude: true
 has_toc: false
 ---
-# Interoperabilty framework extended by RA-SKG
+# Interoperability framework extended by RA-SKG

 {: .important }
 To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend when defining new properties and relations for core entities.